apache/spark/docs/building-spark.md

 ## Specifying the Hadoop Version and Enabling YARN

+You can enable the exact profile of Hadoop to compile against through `-Phadoop-2.7`(default) and `-Phadoop-3.2`.

 You can specify the exact version of Hadoop to compile against through the `hadoop.version` property.

 You can enable the `yarn` profile and optionally set the `yarn.version` property if it is different